aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 Anyone who is handling file systems in an organization are the end users of the project.
 * Cloud admin users.
-* The scaled out clustering algorithm will be used within the global dedupe engine of DDFS.
+* The system will be used by the users of global dedupe engine of DDFS.
 * File System Administrators of file systems.
 * Advanced users with complex requirements who are expected to use storage systems